flagflags/comment-remover/README.md

-# synnine's comment remover tool <:
+# synnie's comment remover tool <:

 you know the drill. you ask ai for some code, it comes back looking like this: